ScottKirvan/ScooterUtils/README.md

 *Persistent Editor Max FPS Setting* overrides the console variable setting, ```t.MaxFPS```, which sets the engine's maximum editor frame rate.
-The *ScooterUtils Max FPS* setting is persistent and will stay set across all projects and restarts.
+The *Max FPS* setting is persistent and will stay set across all projects and restarts.
 Set it to ```0``` to let the
 system and it's console settings take over again.